min69u/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What time did the man go to the dentist?
+Tooth hurt-y.